awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-kinesis-data-stream.rst

 The next page displays code that creates a credentials provider so you can easily integrate |COGID|
 in your Android application.

-For more information on Cognito Identity, see :doc:`cognito-auth`.
+For more information on Cognito Identity, see :doc:`how-to-cognito-integrate-an-existing-identity-pool`.

 Set IAM Permissions (Amazon Kinesis)
 ------------------------------------